At Johnson Roberts Associates we specialize in public projects, here are a few of the areas where we have a proven record of success.

 We understand that the values and vision of a community is often represented by their public facilities.
 Fire, police and rescue stations can positively reflect these values through modern designs that support the efforts and safety of dedicated fire fighters.

 Our interest in designing fire stations was heightened even further by our recent development of Firehouse Design Guidelines for the City of Boston.
 This project with the Boston Fire Department gave us the opportunity to develop strategies for creating state-of-the-art fire stations that mitigate the spread of carcinogens and toxins.
-We provide a full range of programming, building assessment, and feasibility planning services to our fire station clients as we work together to identify, document, and address all of the issues surrounding the project at hand.
+We provide a full range of programming, building assessment, and feasibility planning services to our fire station clients as we work together to identify, document, and address all the issues surrounding the project at hand.

 Our modern fire station designs utilize Healthy In, Healthy Out safety practices.
 They are set up as Red (isolated, high contaminant truck bay area) and Green (day room, bunk rooms, kitchen, etc.) Zones.
 The Green Zone is pressurized to force air back out to red zone.
-Decontamination rooms between green and red zones allow for showers with full gear on and boot cleaning stations and wall-to-wall matts on the floor that help clean the soles of their boots/shoes.
+Decontamination rooms between green and red zones allow for showers with full gear on and boot cleaning stations and wall-to-wall mats on the floor that help clean the soles of their boots/shoes.
 Cancer rates are very high among firefighters due to contaminants they bring back from calls — as well as from diesel apparatus exhaust (in our designs, hoses are attached to the truck exhaust pipes before the truck enters the bay).

 Townsend Public Library